Robert Burns, Tam o’ Shanter (1791)

 Despite the fact that the Skeltons have been mostly living in South London for two hundred years, North Yorkshire is the place I have now come to think of as their spiritual home.
 Compared to the history of land use and ownership in Alloway and East Coker, the area has followed a different direction thanks to its unique geography and the creation of the Yorkshire Dales National Park in 1954.
 There it is still possible to freely traverse the ancient paths which link up villages and hamlets, and to feel as if you are part of a timeless landscape.
 If James Skelton were able to return to the land of his ancestors he would no doubt recognise much about the area – something that could not be said about his South London neighbourhoods.

-The Yorkshire Dales – our spiritual home?
+The Yorkshire Dales – my spiritual home?

-It is a part of the country I have recently started to visit in conjunction with my genealogical research, and with which I have also begun to feel a strong connection.
-So I am pleased to announce that I will soon be turning my attentions to my family’s Yorkshire beginnings.
+It is a part of the country I have recently started to visit, in conjunction with my genealogical research, and with which I have also begun to feel a strong connection.
+So I’m pleased to announce that I will soon be turning my attentions to my family’s Yorkshire beginnings.
 But in the meantime I am looking forward to my upcoming trip with my cousin Sandra to East Coker to visit our aunt (our fathers’ sister), and the opportunity to gain some additional insights into the more recent family history.

 The Incidental Genealogist, August 2019